One- and Two-point Source Statistics from the LOFAR Two-metre Sky Survey First Data Release: Two-point statistics

 Besides varying the flux density threshold, we can also put the data into several redshift bins, as done previously in Sect. \ref{sec:redshift} and \ref{sec:tpcfredshift}, which allows us to test the bias model in more detail.
-We compare two scenarios.
-For the first one we use the same {\sc CAMB} settings as above, which means we boost the linear power spectrum with the bias function $b(z)$ and include the effect of lensing.
-We see in the top panel of Fig. \ref{fig:comparisonwthetaredshiftbins} that the {\sc CAMB} predictions for redshift bins $z_1$ and $z_2$ seem to overestimate the amount of correlation while we obtain a reasonable agreement for bin $z_3$ at small angular scales.
+We compare two scenarios for the 2~mJy `mask z' sample only, as the angular two-point correlation behaves similarly for `mask z' and `mask z1'.
+For the first scenario we use of the Halofit option of {\sc CAMB}, together with the bias function $b(z)$ and include the effect of lensing.
+We see in the top-left panel of Fig. \ref{fig:comparisonwthetaredshiftbins} that the {\sc CAMB} predictions for redshift bin $z_1$ overestimate the amount of correlation while we obtain a reasonable agreement for the $z_2$ bin at smallest angular scales and for $z_3$ below $\sim$ 0.8 degrees.
 A possible explanation is that the bias function (\ref{biasTiwari}), which is based on NVSS data, overestimates the amount of bias at lower redshifts for a population mix that includes many more SFGs compared to NVSS.

-In order to test this hypothesis, we compute a second scenario, where we use a constant, trivial bias ($b=1$) and instead make use of the Halofit option of {\sc CAMB}.
-Doing so, the expectation of the first redshift bin agree more reasonable with the estimated two-point correlation function.
-This indicates that LoTSS-DR1 radio sources at small photometric redshift are almost unbiased tracers of the large scale structure, which is to be expected if the sample is dominated by SFGs.
-This is in stark contrast to the bins at higher redshift, where presumably AGNs dominate and a model with $b=1$ cannot fit the data.
-A more detailed study including the measurement of the bias functions and cosmological parameters like e.g. $\sigma_8$ are beyond the scope of this work, as a good understanding of the uncertainties of the photometric redshift distribution is needed to do so.
+In order to test this hypothesis, we compute a second scenario, where we use a constant bias $b(z_1) = b_1 = 1.2$ for the $z_1$ bin, make use of the Halofit option of {\sc CAMB} and include lensing.
+Doing so, the expectation of the first redshift bin is in better agreement below 2~deg with the estimated two-point correlation function.
+This indicates that LoTSS-DR1 radio sources at small photometric redshift are almost unbiased tracers of the large scale structure, which is to be expected if the sample is dominated by SFGs (which are thought to or assumed to have smaller bias, see e.g. the models used in \citet{SKADS2008} and results from \citet{Hale2018}).
+This also may relate to selection effects of which sources have associated redshifts, which may preferentially select low redshift SFGs over higher redshift AGN.
+We also use a piecewise constant bias of $b_2=2$ and $b_3=3$ for the redshift bins $z_2$ and $z_3$ respectively, which also improve the match of the expectations to the estimated two-point correlation function.

+A more detailed study including the precise measurement of the bias functions and cosmological parameters like e.g. $\sigma_8$ are beyond the scope of this work, as a good understanding of the uncertainties of the photometric redshift distribution is needed to do so.